oamat/docker/mysql/readme.md

-## mysql docker guide step by step
+## mysql docker with Volume HOST guide step by step

 1. execute "sh dockerrun.sh". (docker read dockerfile and create image & container)
 2. execute "docker ps". you can see the container